 Step Six: Treatments: Serum, Boosters, or Ampoule Treatments

 These products are formulated with active ingredients that target specific needs by skin type, such as fine lines, loss of firmness, hyperpigmentation, dehydration, inflammation, large pores, wrinkles, acne, etc. You can customize your regimen here, adding or removing products as you see fit.
-You can use them in any order, but generally thicker, more viscous products go on later.
+You can use them in any order, but generally thicker products go on later.
 It’s not a necessary step for everyone.
 Personally, I like to use salicylic acid and glycolic to prevent breakouts and resurface my skin, so I love the M61 PowerGlow individual treatments.
 They are a great product if you are traveling, because they come individually packed.
 You simply glide the moist sheet around your face (avoiding the eye area) and you’ll feel the tingly sensation as it works into your pores.

 Step Seven: Sheet Mask